RISE Community of Practice

 In RISE's Community of Practice, a diverse group of practitioners and organisations seeking to improve education systems come together to share lessons and discuss their experiences driving learning improvements.

 What is the RISE Community of Practice?

-Some of the themes of our previous meetings include:
+The Community of Practice’s previous meetings include:

-- The politics of information in spurring change (March 2020)
+|May 2020||Webinar: The politics of information in spurring systems change|

-- Pathways to integrating foundation skills with national education ambitions (November 2020)
+|November 2020||Workshop: Pathways to integrating foundational skills with national education aspirations|

 Why convene a Community of Practice and what are its goals?

 Today, the global education community has greater evidence about education system performance than ever before, yet millions of children do not achieve foundational learning even after spending many years in school.
 By bringing together individuals and organisations with similar goals but different approaches, thematic focuses, and geographical concentrations, the RISE Community of Practices endeavours to enable the whole of the Community of Practice to be greater than the sum of its parts.

 As the RISE Programme has undertaken research on improving learning outcomes, the Community of Practice has provided an invaluable opportunity to incorporate the experiences of practitioners and implementors into the Programme’s understanding of education system change.
 Likewise, the Community of Practice has provided an opportunity for the RISE Programme to share new evidence and research findings, and ground-truth those findings across contexts.
 The Community of Practice facilitates sharing of lessons learned and translation of experiences across contexts.